Policy last updated

 NDIS plan

-Students, parent(s), or carer may provide a copy of a student’s NDIS plan to complement holistic student planning.
-However, it is important to note that students are not compelled to share their NDIS plans with schools.
+Note: students, parents and carers may provide a copy of a student’s NDIS plan to their school to complement holistic student planning, however, students are not compelled to share their NDIS plans with schools.

 Therapy in schools